hishizuka/pizero_bikecomputer/README.md

 #### UART GPS

-Assume Serial interface is on and login shell is off in raspi-config.
+Assume Serial interface is on and login shell is off in raspi-config and GPS device is connected as /dev/ttyS0.
+If GPS device is /dev/ttyAMA0, modify gpsd config file(/etc/default/gpsd).

 ```
 $ sudo apt-get install gpsd gpsd-clients python3-dateutil